- Posted by: adminbb

 Affects of Covid-19 on Background Screening Checks

-Employers in the US should be aware that the FCRA specifies that background checks cannot be used against an applicant if the information is inaccurate or not up to date.
+Employers in the US should be aware that the FCRA specifies that background checks cannot be hold against an applicant if the information is inaccurate or not up to date.
 With courthouses closed, there’s a risk of disputes arising from using records used are not compliant because they can’t be verified during the closures.

 The same goes for educational background checks with universities and other institutions also working in limited capacity.